henryaj/makers-notes/databases.md

 Other commands you can run:

 * `x.new` – creates a new instance.
 Set its attributes with `x.attributes`
+* `x.create` – creates a new instance with attributes that you specify.
 * `x.all` – returns the entire database
 * `x.first` – returns the first element in the database
 * `x.last` – returns the final element in the database (be careful with ordering, though, as this may not be done in a consistent way across databases)